KajizukaTaichi/mystia/README.md

 - **ML-like syntax**: The syntax is inspired by ML-family language (e.g. define function using `let` statement)

 ## Memory layout
+Basically, in nested object, child elements are stored in before parent element

 **Nested Array**: Below object's pointer value is same to element 1
 ```